-The No Action Alternative would continue to distribute annual F-22 sorties to concentrate departures on RW 34 and arrivals on RW 06, and it would allow F-22 operations to depart directly toward the most used training airspaces.
+The No Action Alternative would continue to distribute annual F-22 sorties to concentrate departures on RW 34 and arrivals on RW 06, allowing F-22 operations to depart directly toward the most used training airspaces.
 The No Action Alternative does not include construction of any features and would only impact runway operations.
 No new, stationary emission sources would be installed under the No Action Alternative.